CrowdShelf/server/README.md

 There's also CI on the `dev`-branch, which is the latest version of the API.
 You'll find it on `crowdshelf-dev.herokuapp.com/api`

+### Docker
+Build the image with `docker build -t crowdshelf/server .`, and run it with  `docker run crowdshelf/server`.

 ## Data model and API
 Latest API definition can be found on our servers: